 - if a folder is shared, that counts as one ACL, but any child items that inherit permissions from the folder do not count against the ACL quota

-If a map has more than 50K lines for a given user, you can use the ‘Ignore ACLs Below This Depth’ and ‘Ignore Permissions on Files’ settings in the Settings page of the APM map wizard.
+If a map has more than 50K lines for a given document library, you can use the ‘Ignore ACLs Below This Depth’ and ‘Ignore Permissions on Files’ settings in the Settings page of the APM map wizard.
 These options are not available for all data sources, and using these options may result in giving users unintended access to data, so it’s important to understand how they work and what the full ramifications are for using them.
 Note that after you change the settings, you can just click the REGENERATE Button on the Define Maps screen to just recrunch the data for the map job that has already been run, and create a smaller map.
 You do not have to launch a new map generation job.

 Rate Limiting, and How to Avoid It

 Rate limiting is a mechanism that most cloud services apply to ensure there are adequate system resources for the web app they provide to their end users, and to ensure that data is protected from malicious acts such as DOS attacks.
 Unfortunately, it can significantly slow down a migration.
 Some steps you can take to mitigate rate limiting are:

 - Before migration starts, notify your Tervela sales rep if the migration is more than 10TB.
 Tervela sales will work with Microsoft to ensure that your SharePoint account is fully provisioned with all of the resources it needs for the migration.
 Tervela sales will need the tenant name and tenant ID to forward to Microsoft.

 - Run migrations after normal business hours for where your SharePoint data is stored.
 If the data is stored in the Pacific time zone, run jobs after 6PM PT and on weekends.